 - Outside influences (e.g., government regulations)

-Porter’s Five Forces, shown in the graphic to the right, is a model to explain the factors influencing an industry and between competitors that affect buyer behavior.
+Porter’s Five Forces, shown in the graph to the right, is a model to explain the factors influencing an industry and between competitors that affect buyer behavior.
 This includes effects on

 - Marketing strategy

 - Channel strategy